khaledyassen/Wolf_Rec/README.md

 1] Gathering all subdomains from a lot of tools with only one press

-2] Scanning for subdomain takeover
+2] Do subdomain brute forcing for small list You can add to it your own list

-3] Extract alive domains
+3] Scanning for subdomain takeover

-4] Screen shots for the live domains
+4] Extract alive domains

-5] Vulnerability scanner using nuclei
+5] Screen shots for the live domains

-6] All of that will exists in same directory
+6] Vulnerability scanner using nuclei